April 19, 2021 UPDATE:

 IMPORTANT: As a result of COVID19, we understand logistics related to summer opportunities may change.
 Students will be required to confirm the final status of their summer experience before funds are disbursed.

-2021 REGULAR APPLICATION TIMELINE: Please note that in 2021 there will be three application rounds.
-These are not rolling deadlines; we will review each batch of applications following each deadline.
+2021 REGULAR APPLICATION TIMELINE: These are not rolling deadlines; we will review each batch of applications following each deadline.
 We will notify all applicants of decisions within one month of each deadline.

 Students applying for Career Services Summer Funding must: